janvennemann/file-state-monitor/Readme.md

 On the first run this will give you a `Map` of all files under the given path with a state of `created`.
 If you run the script again you will get a list of `changed` or `deleted` files.
 When no files changed an empty `Map` will be returned.

 The API is pretty much self explanatory.
-You first create a new `FileMonitor` and pass one of the available [#change-detection-strategies](change detection strategies).
+You first create a new `FileMonitor` and pass one of the available [change detection strategies](#change-detection-strategies).
 After that `load()` the previous state from disk and add directories or files you want to monitor with `monitorPath()`.
 Calling this will compare the files with their previous state and you can get a list of changed files with `getChangedFiles()`.
 To persist the state back to disk simply call `write()` on the file monitor instance.

-Visit the GitHub Pages for a complete [https://janvennemann.github.io/file-state-monitor/?api](API documentation).
+Visit https://janvennemann.github.io/file-state-monitor/?api for a complete API documentation.

 ## Change detection strategies